cmeeren/Felicity/DOCUMENTATION.md

 If you need to modify the response, e.g. to add cache headers, use `ModifyResponse`.
 This function allows you to modify the `HttpContext`, either directly or by using a Giraffe `HttpHandler`.

+### Configuring the ASP.NET Core endpoint

+Use `ConfigureEndpoint` to configure the ASP.NET Core endpoint.

 ### Execution order

 1. Get the context